Why Should I Color Code?

 What colors should I use?

-There is no rule as to what colors you can and cannot use.
+There are no rules regarding which colors you can or cannot use in a facility.
 However, the colors used in the HACCP color-coded system are regarded as a universal language in terms of colors.

 Avoid mixing colors in zones; the goal is to quickly look at and determine which section is which.
 For example, with the HACCP color-coded system, you might use red for raw meat.